 3. Take A Break

 Make sure that you take regular breaks at work.
 Don’t work through your lunch hour.
 Don’t skip vacations.
-During the pandemic many people put off vacations but taking time to reconnect with nature and find inspiration in seeing new places and doing new things can make a big difference to how you feel when you return to the office.
+Taking time to reconnect with nature, finding inspiration in seeing new places, and doing new things can make a big difference to how you feel as you return to the office.

 4. Get Some Sleep